TRIQS/solid_dmft/Docker/README.md

 This is hard coded in Docker to 64m and is often not sufficient and will produce SIBUS 7 errors when starting programs with mpirun! (see also https://github.com/moby/moby/issues/2606).
 - The '-v' flags mounts a host directory as the docker directory given after the colon.
 This way docker can permanently save data; otherwise, it will restart with clean directories each time.
-Make sure you mount all the directories you need (where you save your data, where your uni-dmft directory is, ...)!
+Make sure you mount the directory where you save your data.
 - All the flags are explained in 'docker run --help'.

 Inside the docker, you can normally execute program.
-To run uni-dmft, for example, use
+To run solid_dmft, for example, use
 ```
-mpirun -n 4 python <path to uni-dmft>/run_dmft.py
+mpirun -n 4 solid_dmft
 ```
 To start a jupyter-lab server from the current path, use
 ```